-If you fly into Bilbao you can hire a car then drive less than two hours to get to Pamplona.
+If you fly into Spain, you can hire a car at Bilbao Airport then drive less than two hours to get to Pamplona.
 The vehicle then provides you with the option of taking a tour of Navarra, La Rioja and the Basque Country.
-For rentals at the airport we recommend Zest Car Rentals, you can get a quote below:

 Where to Stay